BetterTastingWine.com

 Carmignano Sangiovese (blend with Cabernet Sauvignon) Full-bodied, complex, less acidic than Chianti.

-Chianti Classico is also the region where most Super Tuscans are produced.
+Chianti is also the region where most Super Tuscans are produced.
 SuperTuscans are the untraditional Italian wines that use Cabernet Sauvignon as a blend.
 The IGT classification was created to recognize their quality.

-Return to Top of the Page
+Return to Top of Page

 Tre Venezia